-The Street Tree Masterplan Priorities are based on the following rationale:

-- 1. Top priority wide streets that are the first impression of Barooga - 2.
-Second priority town centre where there are many existing - 3.
-Third priority rest of the town zone, however, should a development occur in this area, it is recommended that the developer be required - provide nature strips wide enough for services, footpaths and street - supply and install street trees chosen from the Recommended Trees list in this report.
+The Street Tree Masterplan Priorities are based on the following rationale: 1.
+Top priority - wide streets that are the first impression of Barooga 2.
+Second priority - town centre where there are many existing

-Prioritised areas for plantings

-Species suited to different conditions

-Sheet:
+- footpaths

+- to:

+- in this report.

-Engagement recommendations to discuss street trees in residential areas
+Prioritised areas for plantings Species suited to different conditions Engagement recommendations to discuss street trees in residential areas